Brunno-DaSilva/api-registration-auth0-azure-func-sql/README.md

 ## App Registration Tool 🚀

-App Registration is an automation service that enables authorized users to seamlessly manage API registrations.
+App Registration is an automation service that enables authorized users to manage API registrations seamlessly.
 With App Registration, you can effortlessly create, edit, and remove API registrations, each containing essential authentication details and tailored configurations for your API calls.

 Users who belong to the customer administrator group and possess the 'AddEditAppRegistration' privileges can access an API App Registration page within LAMP.